kwilkos/cxf/celtix-distribution/src/main/samples/ws_addressing/README.txt

 the current message, and a ProtocolHandler (MAPCodec) responsible for encoding/decoding these properties as SOAP Headers.

-An additional demo-specific ProtocolHandler (HeaderSnoop) is used to snoop the SOAP Headers and display these to the console.
+An additional demo-specific ProtocolHandler (HeaderSnooper) is used to snoop the SOAP Headers and display these to the console.

 Normally the WS-Addressing MessageAddressProperties are generated and